CodeYourFuture/curriculum/common-content/en/blocks/evaluate/index.md

 You must check in with yourself and evaluate your progress as you move through the course.

-One of the best ways of checking your progress against your past self is to go back to and tackle a problem from a previous part of the course.
+Check your progress against your past self: go back to and tackle a problem from a previous part of the course.

 {{<note title="Pair up and check progress" type="activity">}}